MoxaCorp/ioThinx-4530-aliyun-iot/README.md

 1. Setup a network connection to allow target able to access the network.

+2. Install following package from package manager.

+    ```
+    tree
+    ```

-2. Copy compiled SDK program from host to target
+3. Copy compiled SDK program from host to target.

     ```
     $ tree